wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 ECS support is partial.
+No UART / Cassette and minimal page flipping handling (only 3 pages deep).
+You will be able to play all the commercial ECS games including
-No UART / Cassette and no bankswitch support either.
-This means you can't play World Series Baseball but you can play MindStrike (keys 6789 for 'START'), Jetsons and Scooby Doo Maze Chase.
+World Series Baseball, MindStrike, Jetsons and Scooby Doo Maze Chase.
 Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.
+Larger page flipping/bankswitched homewbrew games will not run.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS